What Is Employment Litigation?

 Sex Discrimination

 This prohibition applies during job interviews, training, and employment.
+Most employers must offer a reasonable accommodation to allow disabled workers to do their jobs.
 For example, visually impaired workers might need special training materials created so they can gain the benefit of any training.

-Various laws outlaw age discrimination.
-Under federal law, however, only workers over age 40 are protected.
+Various laws, including the Age Discrimination in Employment Act (ADEA), outlaw age discrimination.
+Under federal law, only workers over age 40 are protected.
 So it is not illegal to discriminate against someone for being too young.
-Many state laws apply to all workers, even those under 40.
+Many state laws for age discrimination apply to all workers, even those under 40.

 Age discrimination law does not guarantee that employers hire the most experienced applicant.
 Employers can consider many factors, such as more up-to-date training or skills, which might favor younger workers.
 As with other forms of discrimination, sometimes a job requires a younger person.
 A movie producer looking to cast the role of a 12-year-old girl in a film has not committed employment discrimination by refusing to consider 40-year-old actors.